letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-On receiving a challengeRequest message, the server determines what sorts of challenges it will accept as proof that the client holds the identifier.
+On receiving a "challengeRequest" message, the server determines what sorts of challenges it will accept as proof that the client holds the identifier.
 (The server could also decide that a particular identifier is invalid or that the server cannot possibly issue certificates related to that identifier, in which case the server may return an error.)
 The set of challenges may be limited by the server's capabilities, and the server may require different challenges to be completed for different identifiers (e.g., requiring a higher standard for higher-value names).
 In all cases, however, the server provides a nonce as a proof-of-possession challenge for the key pair being authorized.
 The server returns this policy to the client in a "challenge" message:

 type (required, string):
 : "challenge"